 How does rent to own work?

-Rent-to-own, also called renting with an option to buy, is a way to buy a home without going through a bank for a conventional mortgage.
+Renting with an option to buy is a way to buy a home without potentially going through a bank for a conventional mortgage.
 Instead, you finance the purchase directly through the homeowner.
 A rent-to-own agreement typically includes the purchase price, the monthly rent, and the schedule and term of payments.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-In some ways, renting to own a home is similar to getting a conventional mortgage, but with some key differences.
-A rent-to-own arrangement can generally work one of two ways: a lease-purchase contract, which is a contract that allows renters to lease a property with an option to buy it later, or a lease option contract which stipulates that the renter can purchase the property at the end of the lease term for a specific price.
+In some ways, renting to own is like getting a conventional mortgage, but with some key differences.
+A rent-to-own arrangement can generally work one of two ways: through a lease purchase contract, which is a contract that allows renters to lease a property with an option to buy it later, or with a lease option contract, which stipulates that the renter can purchase the property at the end of the lease term for a specific price.

 The tenant pays a fee for the lease option, which is typically a percentage of the purchase price.
 With a lease-purchase contract, the renter pays a higher than market rent, with a portion of that payment going towards the purchase of the property.

-After you move in and start paying rent, a portion of your rent goes towards the principal that you owe on the house, similar to a mortgage.
+- Apply payments towards purchase: After you move in and start paying rent, a portion of your rent goes toward the principal that you may owe on the house.
 The big difference is that when you get a mortgage to buy a house, the title transfers to you, and the lender takes a lien against the property.
 If you later default on your mortgage payments, the lender can foreclose on your property.
-However, the title stays with the seller when you rent to own.
-Property ownership officially transfers to you once you pay off the purchase price for the house.

 Pros

-It provides a chance to live in the property before committing to purchasing it
+- Provides an opportunity to live in and test the property before committing to purchase

-The renter can lock in the purchase price at the start of the lease, which can benefit the buyer if the property appreciates
+- Locking in the purchase price at the start of the lease can benefit the buyer if the property appreciates

-It allows renters to save up a down payment during the lease period
+- Allows renters to save for a down payment during the lease period

 Cons

-It costs much more than purchasing a home conventionally.
-You'll usually have to pay a fee upfront, called an option fee, in exchange for your right to purchase the house later
+- May cost more than purchasing a home conventionally; there's typically an option fee, paid upfront, in exchange for your right to purchase the house later

-If you default, you can be evicted just like any other tenant and may lose any money you've paid toward the home's purchase price.
+- If you default, you can be evicted just like any other tenant, and you may lose any money you've paid toward the home's purchase price

-You may face risks outside of your control.
-For example, if you sign a rent-to-own agreement and the seller gets sued, the creditor could place a lien on your home, clouding the title and making it difficult for you to purchase later
+- If the seller of your home gets sued, the creditor could place a lien on your home, which may make it difficult for you to purchase the property at a later date

 Insuring a rent-to-own home